 6. New found confidence in your body

-Not sure if this is a common pregnancy symptom or not, but it was for me during both pregnancies.
+Not sure if this is a weird pregnancy symptom or not, but it was for me during both pregnancies.
 I felt amazing and so positive about my body.

-I am usually very shy about my body and don’t like to wear things that are too tight and show my shape.
+I am usually timid about my body and don’t like to wear too tight things and show my shape.
 But during my pregnancy, I would feel more than comfortable wearing maxi dresses that clung a little.

 7. You cry at the drop of a hat (literally)